worldline-spain/flutter_votlin_app/flutter_votlin_app/README.md

-# Flutter Votlin App

-It would be fantastic if we find a way to separate the presentation layer into separate package, but we have some issues with local assets, so by the moment, the presentation layer is within the main module of the project.

-This project is structured in the following way:

-[flutter_votlin_app](/flutter_votlin_app) -> Flutter main module.
-Also contains the user interface.

-[domain](domain) -> Business layer.
-Flutter dependences not allowed!
-Only dart dependencies allowed!

-[data](data) -> Data sources layer.
-Flutter dependences not allowed!
-Only dart dependencies allowed

-## Flutter main module

-### Dependency injection
-Not dagger :) We are using package [get_it](https://pub.dartlang.org/packages/get_it)

-We have a injector class to encapsulate dependency injection properly: [Injector](lib/app/core/injection)

-### App navigation
-Actually, we are using a simple class with static methods: [AppNavigator](lib/app/core/navigation)

-### Styles
-Actually, we have defined the styles here: [Styles](lib/app/styles)

-### Internationalization
-TODO

-### MVP pattern
+# Model View Presenter branch (multiple packages)
+In this branch, the domain and data packages are equivalent to other branches implemented with multiple packages architecture, and they are not affected by model view presenter implementation.
+In the app package, we have implemented mvp pattern using a custom solution.

-We have defined a abstraction to help to reduce boiler plate in stateful widgets, using the [mvp pattern](lib/app/core/mvp)
+We have defined a abstraction [here](lib/app/core/mvp) to help to reduce boilerplate code

 ### UI
 For every screen we create a package under [ui package](lib/app/ui).
-The name of package should have a the name of the implemented feature, that can be composed using different screens.
+The name of package should have the name of the implemented feature, that can be composed using different screens.

 For every screen, we create 3 files:
 - <screen_name>_screen.dart: Contains a Stateful Widget, based in MVP pattern.